The Italian Front

 At first Italy was neutral, but its ancient enmity with Austro-Hungary was never far from the surface.
 Italy had only become a united kingdom in the mid-nineteenth century, and in 1914 Austro-Hungary still occupied the “Italia irredenta” (Unredeemed Italy) regions to the north and east of Venice, which had been lost in Napoleonic times.

-Great Britain was anxious to avoid Central Powers access to the Italian peninsula and consequently threaten Allied superiority in the Mediterranean, and so offered substantial inducements to persuade Italy into alliance by the secret Pact of London of 26 April 1915.
+Great Britain was anxious to deny Central Powers access to the Italian peninsula and consequent threat to Allied navies in the Mediterranean, and so offered substantial inducements to persuade Italy into alliance by the secret Pact of London of 26 April 1915.
 Italy declared war on Austro-Hungary on 24 May 1915.

 Where did most of the battles take place?